sunfishstanford/sunfishstanford.github.io/_posts/2023-03-18-ThermodynamicTemperature.md

 >The efficiency of an ideal engine...to find this universal law...is one of the very beautiful pieces of reasoning in physics

 That section of the *Feynman Lectures* is a must-read, to appreciate this beauty referred to by Feynman.
-In my case, however, I found that section pretty challenging and had to re-read it many times before I finally got it.
-So I would like to provide a simplified explanation that I hope retains the essence.
+However, I found that section pretty challenging and had to re-read it many times before I finally got it.
+So I would like to provide a simplified and more accessible explanation that I hope retains the essence.

 The main question is: what is the efficiency of a Carnot heat engine?
 We know (see my prior [post](https://sunfishstanford.github.io/math/physics/embracing%20transitory%20confusion/2023/03/01/CarnotEngine.html){:target="_blank"}) that the Second Law of Thermodynamics tells us that for any two given temperatures, all Carnot engines connected to those two temperatures have the same efficiency.
 This means that if you consider the heat flow between the Carnot engine and the first temperature reservoir, and compare that to the heat flow between the Carnot engine and the second temperature reservoir, the ratio of the two heat flows must be a value that only depends on the two temperatures and not on any other details of the Carnot engine.
-And so the question is: what exactly does the efficiency depend on the two temperatures?
+And so the question is: how exactly does the efficiency depend on the two temperatures?

 To answer this, the main idea is to define a new, fundamental type of temperature scale, the *thermodynamic temperature scale*, that is universally defined and independent of any specific material or measurement device.
 Contrast this with the mercury temperature scale that is more familiar, where we measure the expansion of liquid mercury and use that as the temperature scale, which clearly is very much dependent on the specific properties of mercury.

-Here's what we do: start with a reservoir at some specific reference temperature $$T_R$$ that we pick for convenience (and of course we would need to standardize this so that different organizations can agree on the temperature scale), and we define this reference temperature to be "one degree" in our thermodynamic temperature scale.
-We then take a new reservoir at a different temperature $$T_{new}$$ and consider a Carnot engine between those two temperatures.
+Here's what we do: start with a reservoir at some specific reference temperature $$T_R$$ that we pick for convenience (and of course we would need to standardize this so that different organizations can agree on the temperature scale), and define this reference temperature to be "one degree" in our thermodynamic temperature scale.
+Then, take a new reservoir at a different temperature $$T_{new}$$ and consider a Carnot engine between those two temperatures.
 Let the heat flows be $$Q_{new}$$ from the new temperature $$T_{new}$$ and $$Q_R$$ from the reference temperature $$T_R=1$$.

 Then, the definition of the thermodynamic temperature is very simple: we define the thermodynamic temperature of the new reservoir to be $$T_{new} = \lvert Q_{new}/Q_R \rvert T_R$$, which simplifies to $$\lvert Q_{new}/Q_R \rvert$$.
 In other words, for any Carnot engine the ratio of thermodynamic temperatures is the same as the absolute value of the ratio of heat flows.
-So to measure the temperature of an unknown reservoir, we connect a Carnot engine between the unknown reservoir and the reference reservoir at $$T_R=1$$, we measure the heat flows $$Q_{new}$$ and $$Q_R$$, and the unknown temperature is then measured to be the ratio $$\lvert Q_{new}/Q_R \rvert$$.
+So to measure the temperature of an unknown reservoir, we connect a Carnot engine between the unknown reservoir and the reference reservoir at $$T_R=1$$, we measure the heat flows $$Q_{new}$$ and $$Q_R$$, and the unknown temperature is then the ratio $$\lvert Q_{new}/Q_R \rvert$$.

 Using the thermodynamic temperature scale, the efficiency of a Carnot engine operating between a higher temperature $$T_1$$ and a lower temperature $$T_2$$ is